Home Health Care Training Programs and Courses

-Home health care certificate programs should contain a practical training component to provide students with direct experience in patient interaction.
-Courses should also cover basic nutrition, safe patient transfer techniques, infection control, basic life support and medical terminology.
-In addition, they may learn to take a patient's vital signs, give medication, change dressings and help with exercises.
+Certificate program courses should cover basic nutrition, safe patient transfer techniques, infection control, basic life support and medical terminology.
+In addition, students may learn to take a patient's vital signs, give medication, change dressings and help with exercises.
 Certificate programs for aspiring home health care professionals typically take no longer than one semester to complete.

 - Introduction to home health care